 Ghost Dog: The Way of the Samurai (R)

-IMDb; Lions Gate; Rotten Tomatoes; TV Tropes; Wikipedia
+IMDb; Lionsgate Shop; Rotten Tomatoes; TV Tropes; Wikipedia

 Rather an interesting movie.
 There's this hit man who calls himself Ghost Dog, who fancies himself a samurai.
 In fact scenes are interspersed with bits of text about the way of the samurai.
 (If there's any direct connection between these bits of text and the events transpiring in the story, I don't see it, I'm afraid.)
 When he was younger, a mobster named Louie saved his life.
 Now Ghost Dog considers Louie his master, and feels the same respect and obligation to him that an old-school samurai might have felt to his shogun.